About the Store

 I went through college being very reserved because I was scared of my panic, and it's something that I still regret today... but I think if I went back in time, it would still be the same.
 At that time in my life, I did not have the skills, knowledge, or confidence I have today in regards to managing my anxiety.
 If anything, getting through college, something I thought I couldn't do, was a huge confidence booster for me.
 Anyways, once again to my family's surprise, I graduated with honors.

 After I graduated, I moved back home and got a job in my field.
 My old friend anxiety started to come back with a vengeance.
 One event in particular triggered me so bad that I suffered for several months after.
 It sounds lame now that I think back about it...but it was St. Patrick's day, and being Irish and now 21+, I wanted to celebrate!
-My sister, her boyfriend, and my boyfriend went out downtown and I drank several Irish car bombs.
+My sister, her boyfriend, and my boyfriend at the time went out downtown and I drank several Irish car bombs.
 I never had any problem in the past with alcohol so I thought I would be fine.
 Wrong!

 On the way back home, I was a little dizzy from the drinking and began to feel the eminent dread of a panic attack creeping up.
 Feeling out of my wits or out of control of my body is one of my biggest panic triggers.
-Nausea, seeing black, hyperventilated, and BAM, vomit city.
+Nausea, seeing black, hyperventilated, and BAM, vomit.
 I spent the rest of the night stuck in a panic cycle - I would be fine, then I would start to feel a little dizzy, I freaked out, them BAM vomit city.
-Not proud to say I emptied my guts all over my boyfriend's blankets.
+Not proud to say I emptied my guts all over my ex’s blankets.
 Talk about a scarring experience.

 I was now stuck in a panic loop and could not get out of it.
 I hadn't needed my psychiatrist or rescue Xanax in years, but thankfully he was able to chat with me on the phone and send a late night script to the pharmacy for some Xanax so I could break the cycle and calm down.

-I had a few more embarrassing panic and vomit situations including all over the floor of my boyfriend's room while being watched in horror by his roommates.
-This event in particular was during my boyfriend's graduation weekend.
+I had a few more embarrassing panic and vomit situations including all over the floor of my ex’s room while being watched in horror by his roommates.
+This event in particular was during my ex’s graduation weekend.
 He was graduating from UCLA and this event prompted me to buy a last minute 300$ plane ticket home because I was scared to drive back with his family.
 Yikes.

 2019 was particularly rough for me.
 Early January 2019, I woke up with stomach pain one night and ended up throwing up several times.
 I assumed it was a stomach bug and missed work the next day.
 Well, this stomach pain decided to never go away.
 I was missing a lot of work and finally got in to see a gastroenterology doctor.
 It was a couple of months of trial and error and when my stomach pain didn't clear, we did an endoscopy.
 This was the first time I had ever been put to sleep and I was TERRIFIED.
 I went in to the "surgery prep" area with a blood pressure through the roof.
 I HATE getting IVs.
 But I did it!